SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/expenses.md

     - [1, "Yearly"]
   ```

-Once you have the information, you can show let the user review the expenses they've entered
+You can show let the user review the expenses they've entered
 with the following question block:

 ```yml